Farzar: Premise

-Farzar takes place on the planet Farzar, where the son of the villainous czar Renzo (Reddick), Prince Fichael (Snyder), has been placed in charge of the S.H.A.T.
+Farzar takes place on the planet Farzar, where the son of the villainous czar Renzo, Prince Fichael, has been placed in charge of the S.H.A.T.
 Squad.
-The team—- consisting of him and his crew -- the cyborg Scootie (Minor), conjoined twins Mal and Val Skullcrusher (Wahlgren), and Farzar's top scientist Barry Barris (Kaye) -- leave the protective dome of their city to protect the populace from the evil Bazarack (also Snyder).
+The team, consisting of him and his crew —the cyborg Scootie, conjoined twins Mal and Val Skullcrusher, and Farzar's top scientist Barry Barris— leave the protective dome of their city to protect the populace from the evil Bazarack.